Deep Japanese Tea Ceremony Experience in Kyoto

 1. Tea Master’s Demonstration

-About 20 minutes / Presenting an original booklet
+About 20 minutes, with an original booklet

 2. Learn Greetings and How to Drink Matcha